-If you have provided us with your postal address or telephone number, we may send you information about our work or other communications of the kinds described above by direct mail or contact you by telephone unless you have told us that you would prefer not to hear from us in this way.
+If you have provided us with your postal address, we may send you information about our work or other communications of the kinds described above by direct mail unless you have told us that you would prefer not to hear from us in this way.
 We provide information about how you can change your marketing preferences in all communications.

 In our Supporter Promise, we have committed to communicating with you using an approach that is right for you.
 This means that we carefully manage the communications we send you to ensure that we are contacting you in the most appropriate way and that we are not sending you unwanted communications.